kieranajp/applanga-duplicator/README.md

 - `from`: Language to copy from
 - `to`: Language to copy to
 - `approve`: Whether to automatically approve the translations.
 Defaults to false.
+- `dry-run`: Don't actually save anything to applanga.
+Defaults to false.